Phala-Network/phala-wiki/content/docs/khala-user/stake-pool.md

     APR = \frac{\text{Mining workers reward in 1 day} \times 365 \times (1-\text{Treasury fee}) \times (1-\text{StakePool commission})}{\text{Stakepool delegated}}
     $$

     - Please refer to the Phala Network’s [new token economics](https://medium.com/phala-network/reading-phala-network-economic-paper-preview-5f33b7019861) for worker reward rules, treasury’s processing fees rate is 20%, which is fixed.
-StakePool commission rate is set by SakePool’s Owner, which means the mining rewards of Workers will be distributed to Owners according to a certain proportion.
+StakePool commission rate is set by StakePool’s Owner, which means the mining rewards of Workers will be distributed to Owners according to a certain proportion.
     - **Cap Gap**: The maximum number of tokens that a StakePool can accept to delegate currently.

 2. If you have higher requirements for token flexibility, Please pay attention to the ** Free Delegation ** of the StakePool to determine the required withdrawal time for the delegation.